r100-stack/Android-Developer-Essentials-3-US-Dollar-Convertor/README.md

-# Android Developer Essentials
+# Android Weekly Series

-Welcome to the Android Developer Essentials workshop series!
+Welcome to the Android Weekly Series!
-Here we will cover all the essential skills needed to build complex, robust, and attractive Android apps.
+Here we will cover all the essential skills needed to build professional, robust, and attractive Android apps.

 ## 3. US Dollar Converter